tiannian/serviceless/README.md

 # Serviceless

-Serviceless is an simple actor model in rust, like actix but simple.
+Serviceless is an simple actor model in rust, like actix but simple and async.

 Currently, this crate only use tokio as backend.